-Learn how to build a chicken coop.
-With these 4 easy steps, you’ll have your very own chicken heaven in no time.
-We’ve now updated this post with even more advice on how to build your own chicken coop.
+Learning how to build a chicken coop doesn’t have to be difficult with these 4 easy steps.
+If you’ve decided to raise backyard chickens in your own DIY chicken coop, you won’t go wrong with these tips.
+We’ve updated this post with even more advice and step-by-step instructions on how to build your own chicken coop.

 How to Build a Chicken Coop [2nd Edition]

 Special Deal: The Main Reason We Fence in the Chickens!